Crimes Punishable by the Death Penalty

 Florida - First-degree murder; felony murder; capital drug trafficking; capital sexual battery.

-Georgia - Murder; kidnapping with bodily injury or ransom when the victim dies; aircraft hijacking; treason.
+Georgia - Murder with aggravating circumstances; kidnapping with bodily injury or ransom when the victim dies; aircraft hijacking; treason.

-Idaho - First-degree murder with aggravating factors; first-degree kidnapping; perjury resulting in death.
+Idaho - First-degree murder with aggravating factors; first-degree kidnapping; perjury resulting in the execution of an innocent person.

 Illinois - [Abolished the death penalty in 2011]